jeezusplays/IS212-G6T6/README.md

     npm install
     composer install
     ```
 4. Create a copy of the `.env.example` file and rename it to `.env`.
 Edit `DB_DATABASE` `.env` file to `sbrp`.
-Change the necessary Mail and AWS SES credentials from our Google Drive's .env file as reference.
+Change the necessary Mail and AWS SES credentials from our Google Drive's .env file as reference (Link provided via text file in submission document).
 5. Create a database named `sbrp` in MySQL.
 6. Migrate the database.
     ```sh